Julie Iceland 27 Comments

-Glymur Waterfall is Iceland’s second tallest waterfall.
+Glymur Waterfall is one of the tallest waterfalls in Iceland.
 You can only get to it by hiking, but what a beautiful hike it is.
 This hike features a short walk through a cave, two river crossings, and many amazing views of the waterfall.
 It’s relatively short, it’s fun, and it’s located near Reykjavík, so this hike can be added to even quick trips to Iceland.
 Here’s how to do it.

 How to Hike to Glymur Waterfall